PatrickTheGamerz/OrangeVest/README.md

             <div class="education-step-label">Module 1</div>
             <h3>Risk per trade</h3>
             <p>
-              Decide in advance how much of your equity you’re willing to risk per idea.
-Many traders keep this number small so a series of losses is survivable.
+              Decide in advance how much of your equity you’re willing to risk on a single idea.
+Small, consistent risk makes drawdowns easier to recover from.
             </p>
             <div class="education-caption">
-              Try: place a few demo trades where the margin used stays below a percentage you choose.
+              Try: keep used margin below a fixed percentage of equity and notice how stress changes.
             </div>
           </div>